 LIVESTRONG's MyPlate app has a database with over two million foods, enabling us to understand our users' eating behavior and provide them with actionable tips and takeways that will help them be more conscious and in control of their health.
 All the while, we also educate our readers about the impact and the hidden risk of dangerous ingredients in processed foods and pesticides in non-organic versions of their most commonly consumed staple crops such as coffee, apples, corn and grapes.
 Our aim is to help and inspire people worldwide to live happier, healthier, fitter and longer.

-JESS BARRON is VP & GM for LIVESTRONG.COM, a leading healthy lifestyle website with over 29 million unique monthly viewers.
+Jess Barron is VP & GM for LIVESTRONG.COM, a leading healthy lifestyle website with more than 29 million unique monthly viewers.
 Jess's passion is inspiring people to live healthier and better.
 In addition to LIVESTRONG, her writing has appeared in Entrepreneur, Fortune and MyDomaine.
 She has appeared on MSNBC, ABC News and XM Satellite Radio.
 Jess has been a keynote speaker on health topics at Health Further and a panelist at Create & Cultivate and Digital Hollywood.
-Follow Jess on Instagram at @jessbeegood and Twitter too!
+Follow Jess on Instagram at @jessbeegood and on Twitter too!